-QUALITY is at the heart of everything we strive to achieve within the NHS; it is also of paramount importance to NHS Wigan Borough Clinical Commissioning Group (‘the CCG’) that quality is at the centre of all services commissioned on behalf of local people.
+QUALITY is at the heart of everything we strive to achieve within the NHS; it is also of paramount importance to NHS Wigan Borough Clinical Commissioning Group (CCG) that quality is at the centre of all services commissioned on behalf of local people.

-Quality can and often does mean different things to different people, it is therefore no surprise that it has and will be described in different ways dependent upon who you speak to.
+Quality can mean different things to different people, it is therefore no surprise that it has and will be described in different ways dependent upon who you speak to.
 The current definition embraced by staff across the NHS sets out the following three dimensions to quality:

 All three dimensions must be present in order to provide a ‘high quality’ service.
 This definition is enshrined within the current Health and Social Care Act (2012) placing quality at the heart of everything that we do.
 The NHS Constitution (2012; updated 2015) also clearly articulates every persons’ right to high quality care.
 The CCG uses these core elements to define its internal arrangements for Clinical Governance and to assess and measure quality of its commissioned services.

 - Department of Health & Social Care (DHSC): https://www.gov.uk/government/organisations/department-of-health-and-social-care/

 - Greater Manchester Health & Social Care Partnership: http://www.gmhsc.org.uk/